jenox/Master-Thesis/Documents/Meetings.md

 - More algorithm drafting / implementation

 TODOs:
-- Rename "Embedding" phase to "Filtering + Embedding"
+- [ ] Rename "Embedding" phase to "Filtering + Embedding"
-- Send algorithm in pseudocode to Tamara
+- [x] Send algorithm in pseudocode to Tamara
-- Torsten: graphs of degree 3 are area-universal (Thomasson)
+- [ ] Torsten: graphs of degree 3 are area-universal (Thomassen)
     - Max degree?
-Outer face might not have deg 3.
+Outer face might not have degree 3.
 We could augment and remove though!
-- Force-directed algorithm
+- [x] Force-directed algorithm
     - Push vertices towards bisector of the two adjacent edges in face
     - Weight different vertex displacements: based on local fatness
         - If adjacent to two faces: want 180deg angle
         - If adjacent to three faces: want 120deg angle
     - Prevent edge crossings!
 - Up next: bigger test instances, dynamics
-- Next meetings on Feb 13th and Feb 27th

 __2020-01-16__